Polymer Clay Bead Making with Cindy Lietz • "I learned by making mistakes... Now you don't have to."

 I have been all over the net looking for inkjet info for transfer.
 Thought only toner would do.
 Got all the materials.
 Can't wait to get going.
 Yeah!
 Thanks Cindy

 Sorry about all the problems with my weblog.
-Please make sure you are at valerieaharoni.com NOT valerieaharoni.blogspot.com.
-The second one Blogger is working on…there is a problem on their end.
+There is a problem on their end… Blogger.

 Re posting comments and link backs, sometimes it takes more than one try…again a Blogger issue.
 Please try.
 I do so enjoy 'seeing' you!